Frequently Asked Questions

 A. These graphs show the spread of annotated entries across the 4D spatio-temporal framework of EMAGE (correct as of late 2008).
-Our current manual data entry policy (as suggested by our Advisory Board) is to focus on increasing gene coverage for WM data between TS15 and TS18.
+Our current manual data entry policy is to focus on increasing gene coverage for WM data between TS15 and TS18.
 We will also be adding automatically spatially annotated data for TS23 embryo (from the EURExpress dataset) in 2009.

 Q. Why don't I find any expression data at stages of development that I'm interested in?